 2. Ask Friends and Family to Exchange Skills for Presents

-If you have a family member or a friend with a skill that could be of use, why pay extra for someone else to do it?
+If you have a family member or a friend with a skill that could be useful, why pay extra for someone else to do it?
 Whether it be the musical talent, getting a makeup artist, or finding a florist for the bouquets, asking a family friend could be far cheaper than approaching a random business.

 3. Limit Your Guest List

+Another excellent budget wedding tip is limiting your guest list.
 One of the most significant issues in throwing a wedding is figuring out who to invite.
 Your wedding is supposed to be one of the most magical days of your life, so it is only natural that you would want to include everyone in the festivities, from your personal trainer to your parents’ gardener.

 As strong as that temptation might be, you have to think of it as “every guest is more money.”
 Inviting too many people to your wedding means you need to pay for more food and more space.